kaigikinyua/Library/ReadMe.md

-Library Management System.
+Library Management System

-This was a class project assignment that we were suppossed to create a basic software.
+This was a class project assignment that we were suppossed to create a basic software that would assists in a Software design models.

 The Library management software I created had an admin console which by the admin had the following capabilities.
   1.Add a stock of books.